Music of Kosovo: Kosovo Albanian music

 It is characterized by use of çiftelia (an authentic Albanian instrument), mandolin, mandola and percussion.
 The most notable Albanian rock bands are: Gjurmët, Asgjë Sikur Dielli - Jazz Drummer, Ilir Bajri is a notable jazz and electronic musician.

-Ledri Vula, Rita Ora, Era Istrefi, Dua Lipa, Regard, Dhurata Dora, Nora Istrefi, Majk (rapper), Genta Ismajli, Rona Nishliu, Vedat Ademi and Adelina Ismajli are some of the most popular commercial singers in Kosovo today.
+Ledri Vula, Rita Ora, Era Istrefi, Dua Lipa, Faton Flow Loshi, Regard, Dhurata Dora, Nora Istrefi, Majk (rapper), Genta Ismajli, Rona Nishliu, Vedat Ademi and Adelina Ismajli are some of the most popular commercial singers in Kosovo today.

 Tallava is a minority music genre from Kosovo, also popular in Albania and the Republic of North Macedonia, in the Albanian-speaking communities.
-Having originated in the Roma community in Kosovo in the 1990s, it is oriental-sounding, and perceived of as low-status.
+Having originated in the Roma community in Kosovo in the 1990s, it is foreign-sounding, and perceived of as low-status.
 Nevertheless, it is becoming increasingly popular in Albania and North Macedonia.
 It is identified as part of the wider Pop-folk genre of the Southeastern Europe, which includes Chalga from Bulgaria, Skiladiko from Greece, Manele from Romania and Turbo-folk from Serbia.